SWEDES: TheWayTheyWere

 Picture

-Although not finished, SWEDES was first published on the eve of Lindsborg's 75th Svensk Hyllningsfest on October 8, 2015.
-This Swedish American online historical narrative consists of many collections composed of my research findings, photographs, images, and texts from, and about, the Swedish American Lindsborg relatives I have come to know well through the estate they left behind.
-This brought me face-to-face with their Swedishness, with tracing my family back to Sweden and traveling there in 2016 and 2017.
-Yet, most importantly, this experience introduced me to their Lindsborg and Bethany Swedish friends, to "The Other Swedes," to their contemporaries, and to the events and activities of their time, taking place at the end of the 19th century and moving into the mid twentieth century-- a span of time when the population of Lindsborg grew from 700 in 1881 to 2,383 in 1950.
+They brought me face-to-face with their Swedishness and their Augustana Lutheranism.
+Yet, most importantly, this experience introduced me to their Lindsborg and Bethany Swedish friends, to "The Other Swedes," to their contemporaries, and to the events and activities of their time, taking place at the end of the 19th century and moving into the mid twentieth century -- a span of time when the population of Lindsborg grew from 700 in 1881 to 2,609 in 1960.

-Begin your journey back to the end of the 19th Century moving into the 20th, to lives lived in this special Kansas Swedish community of "brick" main streets with its special Swedish College when the ties to Sweden and to the Lutheran Church, the Augustana Lutheran Synod, were at their purest and strongest and the mother language was spoken daily everywhere, especially at church services and related gatherings, at the Lindsborg bakery tables and in the Swedish clubs where Swedish coffee, made with a raw egg, pancakes and delicacies were being served in true Swedish Lutheran hospitality.
+Let us now begin our journey back to the end of the 19th century moving into the 20th, to the lives lived in this special Smoky Valley Kansas Swedish community of "brick" main streets with its special Swedish College when the ties to Sweden and to the Swedish Augustana Lutheran Synod churches were at their purest and strongest and the mother language was spoken daily everywhere, especially at those chiming bell church services and related gatherings, at the Lindsborg bakery tables and in the Swedish clubs where Swedish coffee, made with a raw egg, pancakes and delicacies were being served in true Swedish Lutheran hospitality.

 Njuta av (Enjoy),